Home ImprovementEssential Guide to Air Conditioner Maintenance

 As you probably well know, ducted and split-system air conditioning systems consist of outdoor and indoor units, piping and lines, various connections, airflow outlets, controls and so on.
 And each of these components can break down or start underperforming.
 The result will be, your system begins to run inefficiently, your home is not warm enough in the colder months or, as we’re going to focus on here, your property is baking hot in the scorching Australian summer, instead of being nice and cool.
 Let’s dive in then and explore some AC problems and solutions in more detail.

 Your central AC system may be running but it just won’t blow any cold air.
 Or worse, it can be actually letting warm air in the rooms – the last thing you’d want when it’s sweltering hot outside.
 Another grave issue you may have is an overheated air conditioner.
 A more palatable scenario is if your AC system is working but it’s not cooling sufficiently your home.
-The reason behind these types of malfunctions could be more than one.
+Similar to a fridge that isn’t cooling, the reason behind these types of malfunctions could be more than one.

 If the vents are not open (or only a few are open), or the thermostat/AC remote control is not set accordingly, this will lead to your AC not being able to let cold air in at all or enough to cool your home properly.
 Note that another reason for the system not cooling sufficiently your property, despite seemingly working fine, could be that it’s just too small for the size of your home.
 If none of the above is the case, then you most probably have more serious maintenance-related or technical problems on your hand.